silvercircle/silvercircle.github.io/index.markdown

 a static page generator that has enough flexibility to build a blog or documentation site, but leaves out all the bloat that makes modern content management systems slow and prone to security problems.
-It also significantly lowers the requirements for hosting to a simple web server that can serve static files (essentially, what basically **all** web servers can).
+It also significantly lowers the requirements for hosting to a simple web server that can serve static files.

-With Jekyll, there is no need for a database or complex web server configuration.
-The only thing needed is a working ruby and Jekyll installation on either your local development machine or the server machine itself and a web server that can serve static files.

 Jekyll is also supported by [GitHub pages](https://pages.github.com/) who give you essentially unlimited free web hosting, but won't allow you to run PHP, Python, Java or whatever else on their